 Step 5: Resident Awareness and Training

 For effective waste management in apartment buildings, residents must learn how to properly dispose of their daily waste.
-They must segregate garbage in correct bins, wrap sanitary waste and materials like broken glass and syringes, and strictly avoid littering.
+They must segregate garbage in the correct bins, wrap sanitary waste and materials like broken glass and syringes, and strictly avoid littering.
 To accomplish these goals, housing societies should hold regular workshops and knowledge-sharing events.

 Types of Household Waste for Segregation